jpkleemans/angular-validate/README.md

 ## Configuration

-Angular Validate ships with a $validatorProvider, which implements all the static methods of the [Validator](http://jqueryvalidation.org/documentation/#link-validator) object from the jQuery Validation Plugin.
+Angular Validate ships with a $validatorProvider, that you can use to configure default settings and custom validation rules.

 #### Default validation options